S3konyela/PROGA1/README.md

-# ProgrammingA1 - Part 1
+# Programming - Part 1

 This is a console-only Java solution for the Part 1 registration and login feature.